 - Achmelvich Beach: a very popular NC500 beach that is perfect for sunset and watersport lovers.

-- Melvich Beach (guide coming soon): another golden sand beach close to Thurso.
+- Melvich Beach: another golden sand beach close to Thurso.

 - Ceannabeinne Beach: where you’ll find the Golden Eagle Zipline, the most northerly zipline in the UK!